ChilliPenguin/chillipenguin_tinytapeout/docs/info.md

 This is an test involving 2 NANDs and a NAND MUX

 ## How to test

-Explain how to use your project
-This is for simple logic, not really applicable
+This is for simple logic, not really applicable for any design

 ## External hardware
 None